mattgemmell/Jekyll-Multipage/README.markdown

 Note that this feature works not just with literal HTML heading tags, but also with both of the types of heading syntax that Markdown supports.

 You can choose which level of headings to auto-pagebreak on via the `multipage_auto_pagebreak_heading_level` setting.
+The value should be a number, usually between 1 and 6.

 By default, the titles of auto-pagebroken pages will be set to the heading that the page was broken on.
 This will often be what you want.
 If you'd like to disable this feature, set `multipage_use_headings_for_page_titles` to `false`.